oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

-In order to avoid these issues, clients SHOULD NOT use the implicit grant (response type "token") or any other response type issuing access tokens in the authorization response, such as "token id\_token" and "code token id\_token", unless the issued access tokens are sender-constrained and access token injection in the authorization response is prevented.
+In order to avoid these issues, clients SHOULD NOT use the implicit grant (response type "token") or any other response type issuing access tokens in the authorization response, such as "id\_token token" and "code id\_token token", unless the issued access tokens are sender-constrained and access token injection in the authorization response is prevented.